 A Choral Award can only be held in conjunction with an academic place at the awarding College.
 You cannot obtain an Award at more than one College.
 The Awards are primarily geared towards, and held by, undergraduates, but some Colleges will accept applications from potential postgraduate students (details should be sought from Directors of Music in individual Colleges).

 You may list as many or as few Colleges as you like on your application form.
 Only list Colleges for which you are eligible: Newnham is a women's College and so only women should list Newnham (although Newnham Choral Awards are held in Selwyn College's mixed choir).
 King's and St John's have both male-voice and mixed choirs.

 Some Colleges will not consider Choral Award applications from students on particular courses, as detailed below.

-UK/EU students may first signal an interest in applying for a Choral Award on the Supplementary Application Questionnaire (SAQ).
-Overseas students may first signal an interest in applying for a Choral Award on the Cambridge Online Preliminary Application (COPA).
+UK/EU students not attending the Vocal Assessment may signal an interest in applying for a Choral Award on the Supplementary Application Questionnaire (SAQ).
+Overseas students may signal an interest in applying for a Choral Award on the Cambridge Online Preliminary Application (COPA).

 However, all applicants to Cambridge who receive an academic offer in January (whether or not they indicated an interest in their SAQ/COPA) will be asked if they wish to apply for a Choral Award, and there is no disadvantage to declaring an interest at this later stage.